FlaShadowK/ws-to-thermal-bt/README.md

 # Thermal Printer App

-This Electron-based application allows you to connect to a Bluetooth thermal printer, send text, and print QR codes.
+This Node.js based application allows you to connect to a Bluetooth thermal printer, send text, and print QR codes.
 It also includes a WebSocket server for programmatic printing.

 ## Prerequisites